-Tips for viewing Perseid Meteor Shower on the Kern River
+Tips for viewing Meteor showers on the Kern River

-Looking for a unique way to squeeze in precious family-time while juggling back-to-school readiness?
-One of the biggest, annual meteor showers occurs in mid-July through August and we've got viewing tips, dark skies and plenty of mid-week camp sites available!
+Looking for a unique way to squeeze in precious family-time and the opportunity to learn new things?
+One of the biggest, annual meteor showers occurs in mid-July through August and another occurs October through early-November.
+Read on for viewing tips, dark sky intel and camp site information for you and your group!

 Viewing a meteor shower is most satisfying in a dark sky location, as far from urban light pollution as possible, such as in a rural Campground.